maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Tūtohi hōu</translation>

 YES
 The translation is incorrect.
-"Tūtohi hōu" translates more closely to "new document" or "new chart", not "New passphrase".
-The correct translation for "New passphrase" in Māori ('mi') would be:
+"Tūtohi hōu" means "new chart" or "new graph" in Māori.
+The correct word for "passphrase" is not used.
+A better translation would be:

+"Kupuhipa hou"

 Correct translation:
 Kupuhipa hōu